 Which Bishan school produces the best PSLE English results?

 KCPPS has strong English foundations as the Cluster's Centre of Excellence, but students from all Bishan schools achieve AL 1-3 in English with proper preparation.
-Individual effort and targeted support matter more than school name.
+Individual effort and targeted, personalised support matter more than school name alone.

 How do SAP school students catch up in English?